sadoksoltan/E-Commerce-React-App-with-JSON-Server-Auth/README.md

 Form Validation-->The registration and contact forms have validations to ensure correct data entry.
 Contact Management (for administrators)->Administrators can view the list of contacts submitted through the contact form.
 Order Overview--> Users can see a summary of their order, enter their address, and choose their payment method before placing an order.

+The project is structured using React best development practices, with a modular architecture and reusable components.
+It is accompanied by detailed documentation and an installation guide to facilitate project setup and understanding.